Colorado Rural Health Center

 Top Flex Activities

 The Colorado Rural Health Center (CRHC) continues to build on previous work in the area of quality improvement with the Critical Access Hospital (CAH) Quality Network, Regional Quality Improvement (QI) Workshops and Medicare Beneficiary Quality Improvement Project (MBQIP) Building Capacity Rapid Cycle Improvement Project, among other efforts.
-To measure the benefit of these projects, CRHC utilizes MBQIP data, benchmarking system reports, Critical Access Hospital Measurement and Performance Assessment System (CAHMPAS) reports, as well as additional data and information gathered from programs such as iCARE.
+To measure the benefit of these projects, CRHC utilizes MBQIP data, benchmarking system reports, A3s, Critical Access Hospital Measurement and Performance Assessment System (CAHMPAS) reports, as well as additional data and information gathered through site visits.

 CRHC is offering activities and support that build upon previous achievements.
 Annually, CRHC updates its CAH Swing Bed and Utilization Management Resource manuals and hosts a webinar series on these topics to provide updates and training on any changes to regulations and best practices.
-CRHC is also continuing to expand its CAH Financial Workgroup with CAH Chief Executive Officers (CEOs), Chief Financial Officers (CFOs), and other members of the CAH finance team.
+CRHC continues to expand its CAH Financial Workgroup with CAH Chief Executive Officers (CEOs), Chief Financial Officers (CFOs), and other members of the CAH finance team.
 Additionally, CRHC offers education to CAHs through its annual CAH Workshop.
 CRHC measures the impact of these activities through CAHMPAS and iVantage Hospital Strength INDEX Performance data, participation in technical assistance activities, number of CAH CFO workgroup meetings, number of CAH Financial and Operational Assessments completed, number of site visits, and coaching calls completed.

 Please provide information about network activities in your state to support Flex Program activities.

-CRHC holds monthly Technology for Healthcare Excellence (THE) Consortium webinars which provide expert consultation, education and resources to facilities seeking to adopt new or support their current Health Information Technology (HIT) efforts.
+CRHC holds quarterly Technology for Healthcare Excellence (THE) Consortium webinars which provide expert consultation, education, and resources to facilities seeking to adopt new or support their current Health Information Technology (HIT) efforts.
 Webinar topics include Quality Payment Program (QPP), Health Insurance Portability and Accountability Act (HIPAA) Privacy and Security, and electronic health record (EHR) functionality.